indicina-dev/decide-dotnet/IndicinaDecideLibrary/README.md

 Make sure to replace Bank.Access, customer, Currency.NGN, filePath, password, csvPath, format, and statementString with the appropriate values for your use case.

 ## Contributing
-Contributions to the decide-dotnet Library are welcome!
+Contributions to the IndicinaDecideLibraryPackage Library are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

 ## License
 This project is licensed under the MIT License.